ColeAmparo/ColeAmparo.github.io/essays/software.md

 place makes me feel very clean.
 Getting used to GitHub is one skill I want to practice ASAP because when it comes to actual software engineering jobs, I am sure that a majority of them use GitHub.

+After learning more about configuration management I realize that GitHub is a professional standard for software engineers.
+In any software job that requires group work GitHub will be used.
+I want to learn how to use GitHub desktop more efficiently.

 ### Getting better at Javascript